Menu

 Antibiotic resistance is not something that happens to other people.
 It affects patients in every hospital, every clinic, and every community.
 When antibiotics stop working, routine surgeries become dangerous, cancer chemotherapy becomes riskier, and simple infections become potentially deadly.

 Your doctor's decision to withhold antibiotics when they are not needed is not dismissive.
-It is protective, both of your individual health and of our collective ability to fight serious infections.
+It is protective — both of your individual health and of our collective ability to fight serious infections.
+Used wisely, these remarkable medicines can keep saving lives for generations to come.

 Have questions about your treatment or concerned about an infection?
-Contact Zimmer Medical Group to schedule an appointment.
+Contact Zimmer Medical Group to schedule an appointment, or learn more about Zimmer Medical Group.
 We are committed to providing thoughtful, evidence-based care that protects both your health today and the effectiveness of our treatments for the future.